What is Mirena?

 Call your healthcare provider if you have any questions or concerns (see "When should I call my healthcare provider?").
 Otherwise, you should return to your healthcare provider for a follow-up visit 4 to 6 weeks after Mirena is placed to make sure that Mirena is in the right position.

-Can I use tampons with Mirena?
+Can I use tampons or menstrual cups with Mirena?

 Call your healthcare provider right away if you think you are pregnant.
 If you get pregnant while using Mirena, you may have an ectopic pregnancy.
 This means that the pregnancy is not in the uterus.
 Unusual vaginal bleeding or abdominal pain may be a sign of ectopic pregnancy.